Pathways-AI/backend-engineer-screening/README.md

 # What To Submit

-Once you have fixed all bugs/errors, please submit the following in the Google Form:
+Once you have fixed all bugs/errors, please submit the following in an email:

 - The total Global Warming Potential printed out
-- Your code
+- Your code (attached as a file)

 # What you'll be judged on